The Complete Guide to Learn Thai and the Thai Alphabet

 It is a popular tourist destination with over 30 million visitors each year.

-Because it's a popular tourist destination, you should learn some basic Thai phrases.
+You should learn some basic Thai phrases because it's a popular tourist destination.
 It could be the difference between having a great time or not getting what you want from your trip.

 A Thai Monk dressed in orange robes walking on train station platform with people sitting on benches and a train parked at the platform.